 The progressive Democratic senator, who cruised to reelection in Ohio in 2018, embarked on a listening tour of all four early primary states to test out his Midwestern populist message.
 But in early March, he announced that he would not seek the presidency, saying, “I will keep calling out Donald Trump and his phony populism.”

 “I’ll put up my progressive bona fides up against anybody."

-Despite being one of the most unfavorable politicians in the country, the 2016 Democratic nominee reportedly told friends she was not ruling out another run for the presidency.
-Clinton, though, ultimately did rule out a run.
+Despite having one of the highest unfavorable ratings of any politician in the country, the 2016 Democratic nominee reportedly told friends she was not ruling out another run for the presidency.
+Clinton, though, ultimately did rule it out.

 "The real national emergencies: Relentless gun violence.
 Children separated from their families at the border.
 Climate change.
 Americans dying for lack of health care."

-The Oregon senator, who is one of the few Democrats to endorse Bernie Sanders's presidential bid in 2016, said in December that he was considering his own run for the presidency on a similarly progressive platform.
-Merkley, though, later ruled that out.
+The Oregon senator, who was one of the few Democrats to endorse Bernie Sanders's presidential bid in 2016, was considering his own run for the presidency on a similarly progressive platform.
+But Merkley ultimately ruled that out.